sivaramakrishnansr/SENSS/README.md

 **2) mininet_to_deter.py**

 Script is used to convert the mininet file obtained in the previous version to NS file.
 Deterlab accepts this NS file.
+This also creates a file named quagga_input which should be copied to the /proj/ folder in DETER.

 **3) list_of_cities**